902 North 7th Street

 The Emergency Department has 18 beds, including two large trauma rooms, that occupy 12,000 square feet.

-For serious emergencies that present significant threat to life or limb, patients are seen immediately.
+For serious emergencies that present a significant threat to life or limb, patients are seen immediately.
 Such conditions include chest pain, possible stroke, and severe shortness of breath or difficulty breathing.

 As a Level 3 Trauma Center, we are readily available to patients for evaluation and stabilization, and we will transfer you for a higher level of care when needed.